Chinonsoprisca/AutomobileSalesData/README.md

 ### Finding and Recommendation
-- 92.41% of the ordered goods were shipped and the rest were either cancelled, on hold, disputed e.t.c
+- 92.41% (2541) of the ordered goods were shipped and the rest were either cancelled, on hold, disputed e.t.c
 - Classic Cars had the highest sales (3,842,869) while Train had the lowest sales (226,243).
 - USA had the highest sales (3,355,576) and Ireland had the lowest sales (490).
+-Vintage Car had the highest price tag of 252.87.
+This made it the most costly product in the 2020 sales year.
+-⁠The data contained 3 consecutive yearly sales (2018 to 2020).⁠ -⁠2019 had the highest sales (4,669,924.56) while 2020 had lowest sales (1,737,283.09).
+-⁠Euro Shopping Channel is the top 1 customer in quantity ordered and sales.